What is continuous performance management?

 2) the problem won’t be there anymore, either because it’s (hopefully) sorted itself out, or because the employee isn’t there anymore either.

-With the average cost of replacing an employee upwards of 30% of their salary, it’s much more cost-effective to identify issues early and provide coaching, training, and support to help them improve, rather than rehire.
+With the average cost of replacing top talent in Australia amounting to 2-3 times the outgoing worker’s salary, it’s much more cost-effective to identify issues early and provide coaching, training, and support to help them improve, rather than rehire.
 Plus, employees will appreciate the open, honest, and constructive feedback that gives them the opportunity to grow and develop.

 Different employees are motivated by different things.
 Some are motivated by the work itself, some by the relationships and human interaction, and others by rewards and recognition.

-If you’re in the latter category, a year is a long time to be recognized for this work, whether it’s through a pay rise, public recognition, or your boss simply saying “thank you, you’ve done a great job”.
-Continuous performance management helps to ensure the wins aren’t missed and to recognize and reward achievements and great performance in real-time.
+If you’re in the latter category, a year is a long time to be recognised for this work, whether it’s through a pay rise, public recognition, or your boss simply saying “thank you, you’ve done a great job”.
+Continuous performance management helps to ensure the wins aren’t missed and to recognise and reward achievements and great performance in real-time.

 (Side note, it’s worth figuring out what personally motivates each of your team so that you can ensure you’re motivated and providing them with what speaks to them).